 Contact Us Today To Get Started

 Boat accident injury claims require careful attention from the businesses involved.
 By providing support for Jones Act claims, longshore injuries, and more, we’ve gained the maritime law experience to make a difference.
-At Goldstein & Price, L.C., we are committed to providing strong representation for businesses facing these matters.
+At Goldstein and Price, Attorneys at Law, we are committed to providing strong representation for businesses facing these matters.
 Contact a St. Louis boat accident injury lawyer from our team today.

 Types Of Compensation You Can Get For Your Boat Accident Injury Claim